haoweix/academic-kickstart/content/home/petprojects.md

 +++
 # Recent Publications widget.
-# This widget displays recent publications from `content/publication/`.
+# This widget displays recent publications from `content/petprojects/`.
-widget = "publications"
-active = false
-date = 2016-04-20
+widget = "petprojects" #"publications" active = true date = 2018-03-15

-title = "Recent Publications"
-subtitle = ""
+title = "Pet Projects" #name appeared in subpage subtitle = ""

 # Order that this section will appear in.